yiisoft/yii-cycle/docs/en/entity-reader.md

 $paginator->withPageSize(10)->withCurrentPage(3);

-// Getting articles from SelectDataReader with caching: foreach ($pageReader->read() as $article) {
+// Getting articles from EntityReader with caching: foreach ($pageReader->read() as $article) {
     // ...
 }